hubschne/training-git/README.md

 # training-git
 First steps with git and github

-test for change to main
+test for change to main. did wor out without notification